100 signatures reached

 Protect the professionals who protect our Young People

-We are writing to express deep concern about the recent decision to reduce funding for youth workers and child psychologist positions within our community.
-These services provide critical early intervention, emotional support, and safeguarding for children and young people who are already navigating significant pressures at home, in school, and in the community.
+We are writing to express deep concern about the recent decision to reduce funding for Youth Worker / Outdoor Adventure staff positions within our community.
+These services provide critical early intervention, social supports, outdoor educational activities and programmes for young people who are already navigating significant pressures at home, in school, and in the community.

 The loss of these roles will have immediate and long-term consequences.
-Youth workers and child psychologists are often the first point of support for young people experiencing mental health challenges, trauma, family conflict, or social isolation.
+Youth Workers and Outdoor adventure staff are often the first point of support for young people experiencing many challenges including trauma, family conflict, or social isolation.
 Without them, issues that could be addressed early risk escalating into crises that require far more intensive—and far more costly—intervention later.

 I respectfully urge you to reconsider the proposed cuts and explore alternative solutions that prioritise the wellbeing of our children.
-Maintaining investment in youth workers and child psychologists is not only a moral responsibility—it is a practical, cost-effective strategy that strengthens our community’s future.
+Maintaining investment in youth workers and outdoor education staff is not only a moral responsibility—it is a practical, cost-effective strategy that strengthens our community’s future.

 I would welcome the opportunity to discuss this further and to share the lived experiences, data, and community feedback that highlight the importance of these services.